mreilly13/AIProteins-CS410-Spring22/README.md

 All preprocessing functions can be used to update the existing data files if there are changes, without needing to process every file; the functions automatically act only on new files.

+If you do not want or need to train the neural network yourself, the repo contains a working neural network trained on the UMB Chimera Cluster: It can be used immediately following the instructions in [Use the Model to Evaluate a Protein](#use-the-model-to-evaluate-a-protein).

 ### **Downloading the Database**

 To download the entire protein database from https://www.wwpdb.org/, run the command: